Up to 60% off sofas & mattresses — limited‑time deals.

 What room layout works best with this sofa?

-Give it breathing room in front for traffic flow, and pair it with a lower table so the proportions feel intentional.
-In tighter rooms, the depth can crowd walkways if the sofa sits too close to the entry path.
+Give it enough clearance in front for traffic flow and pair it with a lower table so the proportions feel intentional.
+In tight rooms, the depth can crowd walkways if you place it too close to the main path.

 Previous post